 Make the Crust

-- Using a food processor, blend the flour, arrowroot powder, butter, salt, and sugar using the pulse function.
+- Using a food processor, blend the flour, butter, salt, and sugar using the pulse function.
 The mixture will look like coarse breadcrumbs.
 Add the cheese and pulse to mix.

 - Start adding the ice water a tablespoon at a time and pulse until the mixture starts to come together.
 Make sure not to over mix.

 Make the Apple Pie Filling

 - While the crust cools in the fridge, peel and chop the apples and mix with the rest of the filling ingredients in a large bowl.
 If you feel the apples are too tart, you can add a couple of tablespoons of sugar to sweeten the filling.

 Assemble the Pie

 - Roll out half the dough to fit in a pie plate with some pastry overhanging over the edge.
 Transfer to the pie plate and pour the pie filling into the crust.

 - Roll out the other half of the dough or use a pastry cutter to cut shapes and place on top of the pie.

 - Beat 1 egg and use a pastry brush to brush the egg wash on top of the pie.
 This will help it get nice and golden brown as it bakes.

 - Bake for 45 minutes.
 Or until the apples are softened and filling is bubbling.